coverclock/com-diag-hazer/README.md

 strength was empty but displays as zero (some receivers use this to indicate the satellite is not being tracked).

-While NMEA (and UBX too for that matter) is good about updating the application with new information, it is not so good about letting the application know when that data is no longer relevant.
-For that reason, all of the data read from the GPS devices has associated with it an expiration time in seconds.
+While NMEA (and UBX amd RTCM too for that matter) is good about updating the application with new information, it is not so good about letting the application know when that data is no longer relevant.
+For that reason, all of the data read from the device has associated with it an expiration time in seconds.
 This can be set from the command line, in the range 0 to the default of 255.
 If the data is not updated within that duration by new sentences or messages from the GPS device, it is no longer displayed.

 # Notes